denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 layers its affordances are determined by its physics; at still other layers they are carefully constructed to resist movement or interpretation.
-Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.
+Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.[^

 [^1]: Chun, "Enduring Ephemeral," 148.